 The source article of this image gives credit info, but because it was written for the paper magazine version, it does not correspond to the web version.
 Hence current location and past location and approximate date of creation are unknown.
+However, I did track down a a version at the BBC, which shows enough of the surrounding glyphs to reveal the Amun that is part of Seti II's name.

 The article's author, Patrick Houlihan, considers the Set animal 'monsterous' because he thinks it is a composite of one or more animals.
 Scholars vary on just what it was, a composite, or an animal now extinct:

-"The Seth-animal has been connected with the ass, oryx antelope, greyhound, fennec, jerboa, camel, okapi, long-snouted mouse, aardvark or orycteropus, giraffe and a kind of hog or boar.
+"The Seth-animal has been connected with the ass, oryx, antelope, antelope, greyhound, fennec, jerboa, camel, okapi, long-snouted mouse, aardvark or orycteropus, giraffe and a kind of hog or boar.
 A. S. Jensen 2) drew attention to the fact that it has also been regarded as a hare, jackal, tapir, long-snouted mormyr of the Nile or the nh bird of the Egyptians."
 TeVelde, _Seth, God of Confusion_, page 13

 I've also read suggestions that the now extinct "Sivatherium (the name of which comes from the Hindu god Siva or Shiva, who shares some characteristics with Seth), which is a possible ancestor of the giraffe and okapi, and had strange "horns" or "antlers"" is a possible candidate: